Dr. Wael El-Dakhakhni

 Canada’s built infrastructure is aging and has reached the point that repair or replacement is a growing requirement.
 Methods to investigate the condition of structures and to analyze current conditions and retrofitted conditions are required.
 This includes upgrade and / or repair of the building envelope.
 In addition, retrofit techniques need to be developed and refined for effective strengthening and development of effective resistance to seismic forces.

 Construction is a very traditional area making it difficult for new materials to gain market acceptance.
-Plastics, fibre reinforcement, and new composites are examples of emerging new materials.
+Plastics, fiber reinforcement, and new composites are examples of emerging new materials.
 In addition, some materials that have existed for some time have potential that has only been partially developed.
 Over the long term, this focus area is likely to become the largest area of collaboration with industry.

 Some of the general thrusts that will be incorporated into the above focus areas include: